|

 they calm down, they don't want to admit that they were out of control.

-involved in PAS.
+In the severe category are the obsessed alienators.
 They operate from a delusional system where every cell

 of their body is committed to destroying the other parent's relationship